Mykanów

 Mykanów is a village in Częstochowa County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Mykanów.

-It lies approximately 14 km north of Częstochowa and 76 km north of the regional capital Katowice.
+History

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.
+A local Polish policeman was murdered by the Russians in the Katyn massacre in 1940.